stormchaserroleplaying/SCRPGLite/Combat/index.md

 ## Initiative
 Roll 1d20 + your Dexterity bonus.
 This determines what order combatants go in.

+## Dodge
+Your dodge score is equal to 10 + your Dexterity bonus.
+This determines how hard you are to hit.

 ## Attack
 Roll 1d20 + your bonus.
 If it’s equal to or greater than the monster’s dodge, the attack hits.
 Casting any spell counts as an attack.
 * Melee attacks use your Strength bonus, ranged attacks use your Dexterity bonus.
 Magic attacks use a mental attribute bonus defined by your talents.